keelerh/state-controlled-media/README.md

 # state-controlled-media
-Lists of social accounts labelled as "State-Controlled"
+Lists of social accounts labelled as "state-controlled" or "state-affiliated"